 If your dog's eye is painful, you may need to have someone assist you with restraint or you may need to place a muzzle on your dog.
 Usually, as the medication begins to control the problem, the pain lessens and assistance becomes less necessary.

 Here are some helpful tips and step-by-step instructions for administering eye drops:

-Gently clean away any debris around the dog's eyes with warm water and a washcloth prior to administering the eye drops.
-This cna be soothing and prepare your dog for administering the medication(s)
+- Gently clean away any debris around the dog's eyes with warm water and a washcloth prior to administering the eye drops.
+This can be soothing and prepare your dog for administering the medication(s).

-Squeeze the prescribed number of drops directly onto the eyeball, aiming for the center of the eye.
-Release the head.
+- Squeeze the prescribed number of drops directly onto the eyeball, aiming for the center of the eye.